CHROMITE, M-195/195A. Philippine Islands.

 oxide markings on white felsite.
 Faux fossil.

 DIAMOND crystals/cubes.
-Educational-industrial
+Educational-industrial grade.

 California, Coarse, crystalline, platy